 Click here for the complete discography of Kapralova's music.

-The Kapralova Society is a non-profit arts organization based in Toronto, Canada.
-Founded by Karla Hartl in 1998, the society's mission is to promote interest in Kapralova and other women in music.
-We encourage and support recordings and print editions of Kapralova's music, and seek to build awareness of women's contributions to musical life through our online resources.
+The Kapralova Society is a non-profit art organization based in Toronto, Canada.
+Founded in 1998, the Society's mission is to promote interest in Kapralova and other women in music.
+We encourage and support first recordings and print editions of Kapralova's music, and seek to build awareness of women's contributions to musical life through our online resources.

 For more information about our projects please visit the society's website.